 What is Amazon’s “Best Seller” Badge?

-Amazon’s “Best Seller” badge is another highlighting feature controlling consumers purchase intent.
-While Amazon’s Choice criteria is a bit vaguer, there’s leverage to be had with the Amazon Best Seller badge.
-Brands have the power to optimize their account, create high converting product detail pages, and enter the running for the Badge.
+Amazon’s “Best Seller” badge is another highlighting feature controlling consumers’ purchase intent.
+Brands have the power to optimize their account, create high-converting product detail pages, and enter the running for the Badge.

 To get the Amazon Best Seller badge, brands need to optimize their listings to help drive traffic to their page to produce more conversions.
 Essentially, optimizing your listing includes improving product photos, building out your product description, and conducting extensive keyword research to identify competitive keywords.

 Next, adjust your pricing to level the playing field.
-The Amazon consumer is action-oriented; consumers are navigating to a page to make a purchase.
+Consumers are navigating to a page to make a purchase.
 This also means they’re bargain shoppers.
 Most consumers will opt for the less expensive product given the features are similar.

 Most Consumers = Most Sales = Best Seller